Finding codes to buy early concert tickets should be easy! In this guide, I’ll tell you all of the standard presale codes each concert has, including:

-Spotify sends its code out to users who frequently listen to the artist.
+The Spotify presale code is sent out to users who frequently listen to the artist.
 These users are picked from Spotify’s computer algorithm.
 The feedback from our followers is that not many people get access to these tickets directly.

 Luckily, the Spotify presale code often leaks out to the general public.
 When it does, we post it in each artists’ tour guide for everyone to try and use.

-Other websites on the internet force followers to pay for presale code access.
+Other websites on the internet force followers to pay for presale passwords.
 These websites are giving out the same codes that we post for free on Stadium Help.
 They do not have access to any special codes or tickets.